onflow/fcl-js/packages/sdk/readme.md

 assert(typeof decoded === "number")
 ```

 In Example 8 we declare an Execute Script interaction with Cadence code that returns a Point Cadence struct.
 If no custom decoders were declared, the returned Cadence Point struct would by default be decoded into a JavaScript object with key value pairs for it's x and y variables.
-However, in this exampel we declare a custom decoder onto the call to decode which includes a regular expression that will match to the Point struct and return a new instance of the Point class that is declared just above.
+However, in this example we declare a custom decoder onto the call to decode which includes a regular expression that will match to the Point struct and return a new instance of the Point class that is declared just above.

 ## Flow JS-SDK Usage